vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 CTF Series : Vulnerable Machines
 ********************************

-This post (Work in Progress) mark downs the learning gathered by doing the vulnerable machines provided by the `VulnHub <https://vulnhub.com>`_ , `Hack the Box <https://hackthebox.eu>`_ and others.
-Once you download the virtual machine from the website and run it in VMware or Virtual Box, below steps could be followed to find the vulnerabilities.
+This post (Work in Progress [WIP]) records what we learned by doing vulnerable machines provided by `VulnHub <https://vulnhub.com>`_ , `Hack the Box <https://hackthebox.eu>`_ and others.
+The steps below could be followed to find vulnerabilities, exploit these vulnerablities and finally become system/root.

+Once you download a virtual machines from `VulnHub <https://vulnhub.com>`_  you can run it by using virtualization software such as VMware or Virtual Box.

-We would like to **thank g0tm1lk** for maintaining **Vulnhub** and **moderators** of **HackTheBox**.
-Also, **shout-out** to each and every **author of the Vulnerable Machine/ write-ups** submitted.
-Thank you for providing awesome challenges to learn from and sharing your knowledge to the community!. **Thank You!!**
+We would like to **thank g0tm1lk** for maintaining **Vulnhub** and the **moderators** of **HackTheBox**.
+Also, **shout-outs** are in order for each and every **authors of Vulnerable Machines and/or write-ups**.
+Thank you for providing these awesome challenges to learn from and sharing your knowledge with the IT security community!. **Thank You!!**

-In solving any vulnerable machine, there are few stages:
+You generally go through the following stages when solving a vulnerable machine:

 * :ref:`finding-the-ip-address`
 * :ref:`port-scanning`